vtorri/ewpi/README.md

  * bison
  * nsis

+To build the NSIS installer, the EnVar plug-in is mandatory.
+See https://nsis.sourceforge.io/EnVar_plug-in for the latest link and documentation.

 ## Windows with MSYS2 32 bits

 1. Install MSYS2 : https://www.msys2.org/ (steps 1 to 4)
 2. In the start menu,launch `MSYS2 64bit` --> `MSYS2 MINGW32`
 3. In the terminal, launch `pacman -Syu`, press `Y` to proceed the installation.
 Press `Y` to close the terminal
 4. In the start menu, launch again `MSYS2 64bit` --> `MSYS2 MINGW32`
-5. Run `pacman -Syu base-devel autoconf automake libtool tar git wget python flex bison gettext-devel pkgconf make mingw-w64-i686-gperf mingw-w64-i686-nasm mingw-w64-i686-yasm mingw-w64-i686-cmake mingw-w64-i686-toolchain mingw-w64-i686-ninja mingw-w64-i686-meson mingw-w64-i686-nsis`
+5. Run `pacman -Syu base-devel autoconf automake libtool tar git wget python flex bison gettext-devel pkgconf make mingw-w64-i686-gperf mingw-w64-i686-nasm mingw-w64-i686-yasm mingw-w64-i686-cmake mingw-w64-i686-openmp mingw-w64-i686-toolchain mingw-w64-i686-ninja mingw-w64-i686-meson mingw-w64-i686-nsis`
 6. When aksed for the selection, just press the Enter key for the default selection
 7. Press `Y` to proceed the installation.
 This may take several minutes